Bypass (road): United Kingdom

 The idea of bypasses predates the use of motor vehicles.
 The first (northern) London bypass, the present Marylebone Road between Paddington and Islington, was started in 1756.

 Bypasses can take many years to gain planning approval and funding.
 Many towns and villages have been campaigning for bypasses for over 30 years e.g. Banwell in North Somerset.

-There was large-scale protest during construction of the Newbury bypass—officially known as the Winchester–Preston Trunk Road (A34) (Newbury Bypass)—a 9 mi stretch of dual carriageway which bypasses the town of Newbury in Berkshire, England.
+There was large-scale protest during construction of the Newbury bypass—officially known as the Winchester–Bicester Trunk Road (A34) (Newbury Bypass)—a 9 mi stretch of dual carriageway which bypasses the town of Newbury in Berkshire, England.
 The protest was popularly known as the Third Battle of Newbury, a name which was also adopted by one of the main protest groups.
 The name was chosen in reference to the First Battle of Newbury of 1643 and the Second Battle of Newbury of 1644, both of which took place close to the town during the English Civil War.